02sagoe/Predicting-Student-Performance/README.md

 * cd `Predicting-Student-Performance`

-* create new env with python 3 and activate it .
+* create new env with python 3 and activate it `(virtualenv venv & venv\scripts\activate)`.

 * Install the required packages using pip install -r requirements.txt

-* Use this notebook: `python main.ipynb`
+* Execute the command: python app.py

+* Open http://127.0.0.1:5000/ in your browser.